MalinkaMell/Constructor-Word-Guess/README.md

 ### Bonuses achieved:

-* using array of objects containing HINT and WORD TO GUESS instead of array of words
+* using array of word objects containing HINT and WORD TO GUESS instead of array of words

 ### Instructions